-- In order to file an appeal, the member files a Lobbying Disclosure (LD)-1 form within 20 days of the triggering event.
+- In order to file an appeal, the member files a Member Complaint/Grievance Form (LD)-1 form within 30 days of the triggering event.
 The triggering event occurs at the time when the member knew or should have known of such condition or circumstance for appeal.
 The staff advises the Appellant that if there is a need for assistance in reading or completing the grievance form that arrangements will be made.

 - Upon receipt of the member’s appeal, a Fair Hearing before the Administrative Law Judge (ALJ) will be scheduled.
 The member will be notified in writing of the date and time for this procedure.
 The member must appear at this hearing.
 The ALJ’s decision may be appealed to the Chief Executive Officer (CEO), which is a record review at which the parties do not appear.

-- Member appeals are to be decided within 90 days from the date OHCA receives the member’s timely request for a Fair Hearing unless the member waives this requirement.
+- Member appeals are ordinarily decided within 90 days from the date OHCA receives the member’s timely request for a Fair Hearing unless the member waives this requirement.